 How would heat exchange then?
 Only by particles interacting with one another.
 When a particle of a higher energy collides into another with lower one, part of the energy passes from one to the other.
 The temperature of one increases and the other decreases.
 Heat exchanges, and time passes.

 What if there is nothing to interact with?
 Well, in strict theoretical sense, time stands still.
 It is literally true that “what you see is all that is.”
 Observation is possible only when particles interact with others (a photon must hit your retina for you to “see.”)
-In a world that no particle interacts.
-No only things do not change, time also stands still.
+In a world where no particle interacts.
+Not only do things do not change, time also stands still.

 This explains energy and time.
-With a bit stretch, by creating yet another kind of particle, it also explains gravity.
-This is now the grand unification: a theory that explains everything: mechanics, thermodynamics, electromagnetism, general relativity, quantum mechanics, and gravity.
+With a bit of a stretch, by creating yet another kind of particle, it also explains gravity.
+This is now the grand unification theory that explains everything: mechanics, thermodynamics, electromagnetism, general relativity, quantum mechanics, and gravity.
 After that, chemistry, geology, biology.
 Yep, everything under one theory.